watchOS 9: New state-of-the-art running metrics, health features and more

 - How much does it cost?
 It's free

 The new watchOS 9 is the latest update for Apple's own wearable operating system.
-No release date has yet been given, but we do know the update will be a free download for all Apple Watch users with compatible devices.
+No release date has yet been given, but we do know the update will be a free download for all Apple Watch users with compatible devices, and it's set to be available in the Fall.

 watchOS 9: New features